In his study, where he spends much time reading, writing and thinking.

 Paying a visit to a rural school.

-In recognition of his efforts in this field, Ungku Aziz has been appointed as a member of the National Council of Co-operative Consultation, and of the Co-operative Development Fund Committee.
+In recognition of his efforts in this field, Ungku Aziz has been appointed as a member of the National Council of Co-operative Consultation and also in the Co-operative Development Fund Committee.

 Economist And Academician